Review and road test of the Audi A8 60 TFSI e quattro

 Market and Model

-There's only one A8 TFSIe plug-in model, the 60 TFSIe quattro, and it only comes in one trim level - 'Sport'.
-You'll need to think in terms of needing a budget of approaching £90,000 for one of these - it's a couple of thousand more for the long wheelbase version.
+There's only one A8 TFSIe plug-in model, the 60 TFSIe quattro.
+There are two main trim levels, 'Sport' and 'S line', then top 'Black Edition' for standard shape models and 'Vorsprung' for long wheelbase models.
+You'll need to think in terms of needing a budget of approaching £90,000 for one of these - it's £4,000 more for the long wheelbase version.
 That represents quite a large premium over, say, a 'Sport'-trimmed 50 TDI quattro diesel-engined A8, so you've really got to want the PHEV drivetrain here.

 With this revised model, there's an improved "Hey Audi" voice control system and media connectivity is now served by a faster MIB 3 software system.
 Plus online and Car-2-X services from Audi connect augment the navigation system.
 Unlike in an S-Class, you can add rear seat screens - two 10.1-inch HD monitors attached to the front seat backs.